deusagnis/sample-package.py/README.md

-# Sample project on Python
+# Sample package on Python
 ## Dependencies
 Use command to install dependencies: